aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/aptos-db-restore.md

 The backup files consist of three types of data that can be used to reconstruct the blockchain DB:

-- `epoch_ending`: It contains the ledger_info at the ending block of each epoch since the genesis.
+- `epoch_ending` – It contains the ledger_info at the ending block of each epoch since the genesis.
 This data can be used to prove the epoch's provenance from the genesis and validator set of each epoch.
-- `state_snapshot`: It contains a snapshot of the blockchain's state Merkle tree (SMT) and key values at a certain version.
+- `state_snapshot` – It contains a snapshot of the blockchain's state Merkle tree (SMT) and key values at a certain version.
-- `transaction`: It contains the raw transaction metadata, payload, the executed outputs of the transaction after VM, and the cryptographic proof of the transaction in the ledger history.
+- `transaction` – It contains the raw transaction metadata, payload, the executed outputs of the transaction after VM, and the cryptographic proof of the transaction in the ledger history.

 Each type of data in the backup storage is organized as follows:
 - The metadata file in the metadata folder contains the range of each backup and the relative path to the backup folder.